Use of Transmission and Reflection Complex Time Delays to Reveal Scattering Matrix Poles and Zeros: Example of the Ring Graph: The Ring Graph

 We shall investigate the $M=2$ scattering matrix $S$ between the left lead and the right lead in Fig. \ref{schematic}(a).
 Two cases are of interest to us here: i) rationally-related bond lengths $L_1$ and $L_2$, including the case $L_1=L_2$, and ii) irrationally-related lengths $L_1$ and $L_2$.\\

 A metric ring graph with $L_1=L_2$ can support two distinct eigenmodes.
 Each involves spanning the circumference of the graph $\Sigma=L_1+L_2$ with an integer number of wavelengths of the wave excitation.
-One mode, which we call the shape resonance, has a maximum of the standing wave pattern at the nodes of the graph.\cite{Exner10} The second mode has a standing wave pattern that is rotated one quarter of a wavelength relative to the first and has zero amplitude at the nodes.
+One mode, which we call the shape resonance, has a maximum of the standing wave pattern at the nodes of the graph \cite{Exner10}.
+The second mode has a standing wave pattern that is rotated one quarter of a wavelength relative to the first and has zero amplitude at the nodes.
 Such an embedded eigenstate on a ring graph with rationally-related bond lengths can have a compact eigenfunction even though the graph extends to infinity.
+In other words, the eigenmode is nonzero over most of the ring graph, but has zero amplitude at the locations of the leads, preventing the mode from extending into the leads.
 This means that the the eigenvalue can be in a continuum of states, but the eigenstate can have no amplitude on the leads of the graph.
 Small perturbations to the length(s) of the bond will move the pole off of the real axis and produce a narrow high-Q resonance, along with a nearby complex zero.
 This is known as a Feshbach mode.\\

 Waltner and Smilansky \cite{Waltner2013} have made predictions for the $S$-matrix zeros and poles for both shape and Feshbach resonances of the ring graph.
 In the case of a symmetrical graph (i.e. $L_1 = L_2$), or for graphs with rationally related lengths, the scattering properties of the graph show shape resonances only.
 The $S$-matrix poles of the shape resonances are given by